feupos/utfpr_tictactoe/README.md

 #### A player wins

+When does a player win?
+When its symbol fills a line, a column or a diagonal.

 #### There is a tie

+When is there a tie?
+When there is no empty space left.

 6. **+ plays on (2,2)** — + overwrites O — ✅ valid move
 1. **X plays on (1,1)** — ❌ invalid move: X is retaliating against O’s overwrite in move 5, violating the anti-revenge rule